fresh-eggs/fresh-eggs.github.io/xband_post.md

 ```

 ### Memory Mapped I/O for the Rockwell Modem
 The XBAND made use of a Rockwell Model RC2324DP.
 It interfaced with the modem via Memory Mapped I/O (MMIO).
-The emulators needed to correctly support reads and writes to memory locations marked for modem MMIO.
+In order to accurately emulate this behavior, we need to correctly process reads and writes to memory locations marked for modem MMIO.

-To do this, we start by capturing reads and writes to the MMIO memory range.
-For each operation, we calculate an offset that gives us the relative Rockwell modem register the operation is intended for and update the emulator state accordingly.
+To do this, we hook reads and writes to the MMIO memory ranges the XBAND OS uses.
+For each operation in that range, we calculate an offset that gives us the relative Rockwell modem register the operation is intended for and update the emulator state accordingly.

-Below is an example snippet of the read hooks for the Rockwell MMIO ranges:
+Below is a snippet from the read hooks for the Rockwell MMIO ranges:

 ```C
 uint8 XBANDBase::read(unsigned addr) {